Fulbright grants and other grants for graduate study and teaching abroad

 The project should be an undertaking you can complete in one academic year, or it should involve laying the groundwork for study to be continued in graduate school.
 Some applicants plan to earn a degree abroad.
 Fulbright funding will normally cover only one year of study.

 Graduating seniors are usually expected to formulate a project that can be carried out at a university or other institution of higher learning, making use of available courses and library holdings.
-Extensive supervision from faculty members cannot be expected abroad, but a letter of affiliation, showing that you have been in contact with a faculty member or department and would be welcome, is very important; it must be sent with a signature, on official letterhead and uploaded into the application.
+Extensive supervision from faculty members cannot be expected abroad, but a letter of affiliation, showing that you have been in contact with a faculty member or department and would be welcome, is very important; it must be sent with a signature, on official letterhead, and uploaded into the application.
 Initiate correspondence by e-mail or snail mail as soon as possible.
-Letters that arrive after the dossiers have been mailed to New York will be forwarded to the IIE; make sure to give the originals to the FPA.
+Letters that arrive after the dossiers have been mailed to New York can be forwarded to the IIE only if you are recommended by the U.S. screening committee.

 The project should be interesting and well thought-out, but it need not be strikingly original, unless you are an advanced-degree candidate.
 In the latter case, the project should entail research that will make a contribution to the field.
 It is very important not to “cook up” a project as a pretext for getting to live and study abroad.
 The weaknesses in such a project will be immediately apparent to experienced readers of proposals.